Olathe South High School: Campus

 The most notable feature of Olathe South is that it is entirely on one level.
 The campus is situated near the intersection of 151st and Ridgeview Roads in southern Olathe.

 Adjacent to the Olathe South building on the west side of the campus is Indian Trail Middle School.
 Towards the northern end rests Heritage Elementary.
 The eastern side of the campus is the track, practice football, marching band, and soccer fields.

-Academics

-In 1990, Olathe South High School was selected as a Blue Ribbon School.
-The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.

-On Mondays, Tuesdays and Fridays, school begins at 8:00 and ends at 3:00, features seven class hours of 48 minutes, and one 50-minute lunch break known as "Falcon 50."
-Odd Blocks, on Wednesdays, feature four class hours (1st, 3rd, 5th and 7th), each about 90 minutes long, with seven lunch breaks.
-Seminar Blocks, on Thursdays, feature the collaboration (7:30-8:10), three class hours (2nd, 4th and 6th) and the seminar, each about 90 minutes long.

-AP courses

-Olathe South has AP courses in Biology, Calculus AB, Calculus BC, Chemistry, English Language and Composition, English Literature and Composition, Environmental Science, European History, French 5, Government & Politics (U.S.), Music Theory, Psychology, Spanish 5, Statistics, Studio Art and U.S. History.

-Professional Careers Academy

-The Professional Careers Academy (PCA) goals are to teach students leadership skills and ethics and prepare students for life after high school.
-The PCA also brings in guest speakers in a program called the "PCA Lecture Series".
-This has brought in such speakers as ethics professor Marianne Jennings, local judge Janice Russell, ex-district attorney Paul Morrison, and many more.
-PCA assists students in finding internships in their prospective field for their senior year of high school as well as teach career-building skills, such as writing resumes.

-CSA

-The Computer Science Academy (CSA) program provides students with the computer programming and cyber security skills they need for their future endeavors in the computer market.

 Extracurricular activities

 Athletics

 The Falcons compete in the Sunflower League and are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association.
 Throughout its history, Olathe South has won sixteen state championships in various sports.
 The Olathe South Athletic Program promotes education and discipline through athletics.